-Revenue from three (March 31, 2023: nil) customer amounted to Rs.
-1,044.65 lacs (March 31, 2023: Rs. nil), arising from sales of garments.
+Revenue from three customer amounted to ₹ 4,673.69 lakhs (March 31, 2024: ₹ 1,044.65 lakhs), arising from sales of garments

 30 Commitments and contingencies

 I. Leases

 The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116.
 Identification of a lease requires significant judgement.
 The Company uses judgement in assessing whether a contract (or part of contract) include a lease, the lease term (including anticipated renewals), the applicable discount rate, variable lease payments whether are in-substance fixed.
 The judgement involves assessment of whether the asset included in the contract is a fully or partly identified asset based on the facts and circumstances, whether the contract include a lease and nonlease component and if so, separation thereof for the purpose of recognition and measurement, determination of lease term basis, inter alia the non-cancellable period of lease and whether the lessee intends to opt for continuing with the use of the asset upon the expiry thereof, and whether the lease payments are fixed or variable or a combination of both.
 The Company records the lease liability at the present value of the lease payments discounted at the incremental borrowing rate.